jtsou/Data-Visualization-with-d3/README.md

 I also encoded another piece of information, the spread of expected return.
 That is why I included 1% and 99% for my code.
 99% being the highest estimated return and 1% being the lowest estimated return.
 Median itself does not tell the whole story, I want to know if I would get big return or losses.
 The bigger the spread, the more likely the bigger return or losses.

 Lastly, I included years in my visualizations, so the readers can tell how estimated return change over time, from 2009 to 2014.
-From that, we can get an idea of how directly related credit rating is to the loan return and how directly related income range is to loan return.</p>
+From that, we can get an idea of how directly related credit rating is to the loan return and how directly related income range is to loan return.
+However, I did not include 'All Years' for income range data visualization because it wouldn't make sense to do so.
+The distribution of estimated return over income range in all the years aggregated doesn't say much other than there is no siginificant impact.</p>

 Key stories from the exploration:
 <ul>